 Under New Jersey General and Permanent Statutes 4:19-16, an owner is liable for a dog bite if the victim is on or in a public place, or lawfully on or in a private place.
 Unlike other states, New Jersey does not require the owner to know former viciousness by their dog.
 If their dog bites somebody on public property or legally on private land, the owner is responsible for resulting injuries.

 A victim is legally on private property if the owner invited them onto the land or they are performing a duty required by law or regulations.
 An invitation exists when the victim reasonably believes the owner welcomed them onto the property, such as a business open to the public.
 An attorney could help establish you were legally on private property in Perth Amboy when you suffered a dog bite injury.

 A victim’s negligence may reduce their recovery.
 If the plaintiff provoked the dog or stuck their hand in the dog’s mouth, they may be found partly responsible, thus decreasing their damages.

 A plaintiff may recover for injuries arising directly from the dog bite.
 Dog bite injuries can include cuts or lacerations, scarring, broken bones, or any other significant damage.
-To recover for these injuries, the plaintiff must establish the dog bite was the cause of the injury, which an experienced Perth Amboy attorney could help with.
+To recover for these injuries, the plaintiff must establish the bite was the cause of the injury, which an experienced Perth Amboy dog bite attorney could help with.

 A victim may also recover from a dog owner even if the dog did not bite them.
 If the dog knocks somebody over or otherwise causes a person to suffer an injury, the dog owner may be held responsible under negligence.
 Negligence may be challenging to prove, but the victim must prove: